Understanding Of Http Protocol¶

 - It contains the information of headers like Content Type, Status Code, Cookies, etc.

-- Headers will help us to understand the content that is recieved from the server.
+- Headers will help us to understand the content that is received from the server.

-- HTTP RESPONSE BODY: It contains the data recieved from the server.
+HTTP RESPONSE BODY: It contains the data received from the server.

 It's just a basic explanation about HTTP protocol. we will learn more about it in the upcoming articles.